BigDataIA-Fall2024-TeamA7/Assignment-2/README.md

 The PoC has been tested with various document formats, yielding positive results in terms of extraction accuracy and response times.

 ## Project Goals
-The primary goals of the Automated Text Extraction Application are to create a comprehensive and scalable tool that transforms unstructured text data into actionable insights.
-The key objectives include:
+The Automated Text Extraction Application aims to transform unstructured text data into actionable insights through the following key objectives:

-Automated Text Extraction:

-Develop a seamless pipeline that automatically extracts text from various document formats (e.g., PDFs, DOCX) using both open-source and proprietary tools.
+1. Automated Text Extraction: Implement a pipeline that extracts text from various document formats with high accuracy and efficiency.
-Ensure high accuracy and efficiency in the extraction process to facilitate reliable data analysis.
-User-Centric Interface:

-Design an intuitive and interactive client-facing interface using Streamlit, allowing users to effortlessly submit queries and receive organized results.
+2. User-Centric Interface: Create an intuitive interface using Streamlit, enabling users to submit queries and receive organized results seamlessly.
-Enhance user experience by ensuring that the interface is responsive and easy to navigate.
-Efficient Data Storage and Processing:

-Utilize Google Cloud Storage (GCS) for scalable and secure storage of extracted text data.
+3. Efficient Data Storage: Utilize Google Cloud Storage (GCS) for secure text data storage and Google BigQuery for fast data analysis.
-Implement Google BigQuery for rapid data analysis and retrieval, enabling users to efficiently handle large volumes of data.
-Natural Language Querying:

-Integrate the OpenAI API to enable intelligent query processing, allowing users to ask complex questions and receive contextually relevant responses.
+4. Natural Language Querying: Integrate the OpenAI API for intelligent query processing, allowing users to ask complex questions and receive relevant responses.
-Improve the application’s ability to provide insights based on natural language understanding.
-Workflow Automation:

-Leverage Apache Airflow to orchestrate the text extraction pipeline, ensuring efficient task scheduling, monitoring, and fault tolerance.
+5. Workflow Automation: Use Apache Airflow to automate the extraction pipeline, ensuring efficient task scheduling and monitoring.
-Automate repetitive tasks to minimize manual intervention and increase reliability.
-Consistent Deployment:

-Employ Docker for containerization of the entire application, ensuring consistent deployment across different environments (development, testing, and production).
+6. Consistent Deployment: Containerize the application with Docker for consistent deployment across different environments.
-Simplify the deployment process to facilitate scaling and integration with other systems.
-Scalability and Flexibility:

-Design the application to handle varying workloads, ensuring that it can scale according to user demand.
+7. Scalability: Design the application to handle varying workloads, ensuring scalability and flexibility for future enhancements.
-Provide flexibility to incorporate additional features, such as advanced OCR capabilities and multi-language support, in future iterations.
-By achieving these goals, the project aims to empower organizations to harness the potential of their unstructured data, ultimately leading to improved operational efficiency and informed decision-making.

 ## Technologies Used
 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/)